garrandall/popular-music-data/tracks/just-my-imagination--running-away-with-me--the-temptations.md

 Tell you it was just my imagination runnin' away with me

-Ev'ry night on my knees I pray, Dear Lord, hear my plea Don't ever let another take her love from me or I would surely die Her love is heavenly, when her arms enfold me
+Every night on my knees I pray, Dear Lord, hear my plea Don't ever let another take her love from me or I would surely die Her love is heavenly, when her arms enfold me
 I hear a tender rhapsody; but in reality she doesn't even know me